kaikalii/Absolver-Deck-Map/README.md

 ## Absolver-Deck-Map

 # Description
 This is a simple program for use with the game Absolver.
-It converts 1920x1080 screenshots of the deck editor screen into a map representation so that you can visualize the flow of your combos
+It converts 1920x1080 screenshots of the deck editor screen into a map representation so that you can visualize the flow of your combos.

 # Examples
 You can view some examples [here](https://imgur.com/a/LSNCl).